DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Overview/description.md

-The [DateBox](/Documentation/ApiReference/UI_Widgets/dxDateBox/) displays date and time in DeveExtreme [predefined formats](https://js.devexpress.com/Documentation/ApiReference/Common/Object_Structures/format/#type) or a formats provided by an external localization library such as [Intl](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies/Using_Intl).
+The [DateBox](/Documentation/ApiReference/UI_Widgets/dxDateBox/) is an editor that allows users to select date and time and displays them.
 This demo illustrates the following **DateBox** properties:

 - [value](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#value)
 A value the **DateBox** displays.

 - [type](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type)
-Specifies whether the **DateBox** displays the date, time, or both date and time.
+Specifies whether the **DateBox** allows users to select only date, only time, or both date and time.

 - [displayFormat](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#displayFormat)
-**DateBox** date display format.
+A date/time display format.
+You can use one of the [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type) or specify a [custom format](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String).
+This demo illustrates the latter case.

 - [pickerType](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#pickerType)
 The type of date/time picker.